 If the student does not have a life experience that “fits” the question, or is not able to convey a clear transition, the essay is likely to feel forced.

 Another pitfall can be seen in the context of Prompt #2: “The lessons we take from failure can be fundamental to later success.
 Recount an incident or time when you experienced failure.
 How did it affect you, and what did you learn from the experience?”

 Here, students might go down the path of simply explaining a failure and not reflecting on the personal impact of the importance of the story.

 The Solution Also Fits the Coalition Essays

-The first prompt on the Common Application also it fits the essay requirements of the Coalition Application.
+The first prompt on the Common Application also fits the essay requirements of the Coalition Application.
 That application includes the essay prompt: “Submit an essay on a topic of your choice.”
-Like Prompt #1 on the Common Application, this question is open-ended.
+Like Prompt #1 on the Common Application, this question is open.
 Students may choose any topic.

-Student should try not to see college essays as a test.
-There is no right or wrong answer.
+In the end, students should try not to see college essays as a test.
+In fact, there is no right or wrong answer.
 The better view, one that aligns with the intentions of admissions committees, is to view the essay as an opportunity to go beyond test scores and GPAs, and paint a portrait of a living, breathing student.
-Choosing Prompt #1 will reduce the waste of time and energy a question.
-That energy can then be channeled to the task that matters, writing a college essay that shows admissions officers who you are and why you deserve a spot on their campus.
+Choosing Prompt #1 will reduce the waste of time and energy.
+That energy can then focus on a task that matters, writing a college essay that shows admissions officers who you are and why you deserve a spot on their campus.

 Have more questions on filling out the Common Application, or college admissions in general?